The Carnation Contented Hour

-The Carnation Contented Hour was a long-running radio music series, sponsored by the Carnation Milk Company, which premiered April 26, 1931 on the regional NBC West Coast network.
+The Carnation Contented Hour is a long-running radio music series, sponsored by the Carnation Milk Company, which premiered April 26, 1931 on the regional NBC West Coast network.
 The full network series began January 4, 1932, on the Blue Network and was broadcast for two decades until its final broadcast on CBS December 30, 1951.

 Overview

 When the program began on the NBC Pacific Coast Network, it originated from Seattle and featured a quartet and an aorchestra.
 It moved to Chicago when national distribution began on January 4, 1932.

 With its opening theme, "Contented," the musical variety show featured Josef Pasternack conducting until he died of a heart attack during a rehearsal.
 Leroy Shield and other conductors played four-week tryouts until the network settled on Percy Faith and his orchestra.

 Performers varied but usually included Buddy Clark, vocalist; Reinhold Schmidt, bass; and Josephine Antoine, soprano.
 The announcer was Vincent Pelletier.
 The program's producers were Harry K. Gilman and C. H. Cottington.

 Until October 24, 1932, the program featured Gene Arnold and Herman Larson, broadcast over NBC Blue on Mondays at 8 p.m.
 Clark joined the cast on October 31, 1932.